Why should you choose Latinsisimo beginners salsa course?

 - Our instructors are recognized for excellent teaching techniques and clear communication skills.

-- Our salsa curriculum and syllabus is developed by World Salsa Champions Giancarlo & Masha.
+- Our current Salsa curriculum and syllabus is developed by World Salsa Champion Giancarlo.

 - At Latinissimo we have lots of fun in class!

-* Applies only when registering for 8wk Salsa Beginners L1 courses.
-Not applicable to casual attendees.
-Full range of Salsa DVDs and downloadable videos can be purchased through our online store for casual attendees.
+* Applies only when registering for Salsa Beginners L1 course.
+Not applicable to casual attendees or other courses.
+Full range of downloadable videos can be purchased through our online store.

 |Beginners Salsa Timetable|